 Management options for wastes generated by the oil and gas sector in the Northwest Territories are very limited because of little to no waste infrastructure.
-Therefore, waste generated by the Fort Liard Project is primarily treated or disposed off-site and secondarily treated or disposed on-site (Table 5).
+Therefore, waste generated by the Fort Liard Project is primarily treated or disposed off-site.